human-conditions/yodrew.github.io-original/_pages/other-writings/individualism.md

 We acknowledge our need for freedom from each other so that we can sincerely be ourselves and be together.

-Freedom means a society characterized by safety from the initiation of force by others.
+Freedom is the quality of a society that stands against the initiation of force, both in its laws, defenses, judgments, and attitudes.

 ##### types